 Despite this change, there is one situation that continues to perplex me: the decision to build versus buy a solution.
 Having used a home-grown system in a previous life, I can personally attest that it doesn’t always succeed as planned.
 With that in mind, I’ve developed six questions that I typically ask someone considering building versus buying their strategy execution tool.

 1. Does your development team have the expertise and core competency in Strategy?

 While most organizations have IT resources, building something specifically for strategy takes industry expertise.
 If in-house IT and development teams don’t understand the ins and outs of strategy, and particularly strategy execution, it’s likely the software will miss the mark.
 If they don’t have the expertise, it is also important to think about what additional time will be spent in development that prevents them from working on other internal projects.

 Like Michael Wilkinson just said in our most recent webinar, “You can use PowerPoint to write a book, or Excel to make a presentation.
 But it’s not what each tool was built specifically for.”
 There are tools out there made by strategy experts, specifically for strategists.
-Using a tool that is designed from the start to enable the 4 drivers of execution give strategists a break from having to describe the intricacies of strategy execution to those within different areas of expertise.
+Using a tool that is designed from the start to enable the 4 drivers of execution to give strategists a break from having to describe the intricacies of strategy execution to those within different areas of expertise.

 2. Does your development team have the capacity to provide ongoing support and updates?